Court of Appeal (England and Wales)

 The Court of Appeal (formally "His Majesty's Court of Appeal in England", commonly cited as "CA", "EWCA" or "CoA") is the highest court within the Senior Courts of England and Wales, and second in the legal system of England and Wales only to the Supreme Court of the United Kingdom.
-The Court of Appeal was created in 1875, and today comprises 39 Lord Justices of Appeal and Lady Justices of Appeal.
+The Court of Appeal was created in 1875, and today comprises 39 Lord and Lady Justices of Appeal.

 The court has two divisions, Criminal and Civil, led by the Lady Chief Justice and the Master of the Rolls respectively.
-Criminal appeals are heard in the Criminal Division, and civil appeals in the Civil Division.
-The Criminal Division hears appeals from the Crown Court, while the Civil Division hears appeals from the County Court, High Court of Justice and Family Court.
+Criminal appeals, from the Crown Court, are heard in the Criminal Division, and civil appeals, from the County Court, High Court of Justice and Family Court, are heard in the Civil Division.
 Permission to appeal is normally required from either the lower court or the Court of Appeal itself; and with permission, further appeal may lie to the Supreme Court.
 Its decisions are binding on all courts, including itself, apart from the Supreme Court.